grey-cat-1908/website/content/blog/1d-collisions/index.md

 - It can be used to simulate some physical experiments.
 For instance, it can be used to simulate the one described in _G.
 A. Galperin's work_[^1].

-- It can be used as a foundation for future projects.
+- It can be used as a basis for future projects.

 ## 3. The consequences of collisions